Bathinanna/bathinanna.github.io/README.md

-this portfolio is building using following structure Tree
+this portfolio is build using following structure
+Tree
 ├── style
 │   └── style.css